lovelyscientist/2D-solar-system-model/README.md

-# Solar System planets movement in 2D
+# 2D Solar System Simulation

 To start the solar system simulation just open `index.html` in Mozilla Firefox or Google Chrome.